wassson/minitest-openapi/README.md

 ## Getting started
-To use `minitest-openapi`, add `require 'minitest/openapi'` to the top of your request spec (if you're not using an initializer), and the `document!` method at the top of your class declaration.
+To use `minitest-openapi`, add `require 'minitest/openapi'` to the top of your request spec (if you're not using an initializer).

 By default, test cases are evaluated as `paths`.
-That is, they're not `webhooks` or `components`.
+That is, they're not `webhooks`.
 If a test case is testing a `webhook`, call `webhook!` within the test block.
 Note: `components` are not currently supported, but `components` are expected to launch with `v0.1`.